 - Guide: Usually have green or brown backgrounds that help motorists navigate through unfamiliar areas.

-To report a traffic signal problem or a non-urgent sign issue, submit a help request through OPCares, the city's customer service system, with a description of the problem, location and any other pertinent information.
+To report a traffic signal problem or a non-urgent sign issue, submit a help request through OPCares, the city's customer service system, with a description, location and any other pertinent information.